naiyerasif/site/CONVENTIONS.md

 # Site conventions

-I have used the following conventions throughout this site on new posts.
+These are the current conventions I use throughout this site.

 ## Project conventions